 At Warner, animated features development will be overseen by Courtenay Valenti, Chris deFaria and Greg Silverman, the studio said.
 The studio also will look to partner with established animation studios for production of the films.

-Time Warner fell (TWX) 0.5 percent to $49.12 at the close in New York.
+Time Warner fell (TWX:US) 0.5 percent to $49.12 at the close in New York.
 The shares gained 32 percent last year.

 “The LEGO Movie,” directed by Phil Lord and Chris Miller from their own screenplay, is scheduled to open Feb.
 7, 2014, according to the studio.